wudijimao/Inpaint-iOS/README.md

 - [ ] Impove Brush
 - [ ] Integrate Segment Anything for Quick Selection and Removal in Images
 - [ ] Better UI
+- [ ] Optimization for Older Device Models

 ### cn